thiagoacdias/complaint-it-here/README.md

-# Assessing PagSeguro's complaints at ReclameAqui and comparing with its stock perfomance :rage: :chart_with_upwards_trend: :rage: :chart_with_downwards_trend:
+# Assessing PagSeguro's complaints at ReclameAqui and comparing with its stock perfomance :rage:  :chart_with_downwards_trend: :chart_with_upwards_trend: :rage:

-:file_folder: Kaggle's Global Shark Attack (https://www.kaggle.com/teajay/global-shark-attacks/)

 Repository includes:
 * Yahoo Finance's API integration